mozillach/gh-projects-content-queue/README.md

  - **events**: Opens new issues for new events on reps.mozilla.org with a specific query.
  - **reminder**: Reminds assignees and people following an issue when it's due but not ready.
  - **discourse**: Opens an issue for each new discourse thread in a given discourse category.

+###### type
+A string describing the type of the source.
+Should be one of the available source names.

 ###### columns
 Specifies the column names of columns the source should use.
 Is a key-value map with the key being a column identifier from the source and the value the name of the column.